AlexKapumath/prueba1/README.md

 In "SignedFundlDomain_V2.gp" we implement the signed domains given in [DDF14] (for totally real fields) and [EF20] (for all the non-totally complex fields).
 Thus based in this implementation, we give in "fundomain_V9-1.gp" an algorithm to find a true fundamental domain.

-We recommend seeing the examples in quartic fields given in "quarticexample_1.txt" and "quarticexample_2.txt".
+We recommend seeing the examples in quartic fields given in "quarticexample_1.txt" (in a totally real quartic field) and "quarticexample_2.txt" (in a quartic field with one complex place).